Joey Dunlop: Charity work and recognition

 Dunlop helped orphans in the Balkans, driving a van loaded with supplies to orphanages in Romania, Albania and Bosnia-Herzegovina before the annual racing season began.
 In 1996, he received an OBE for his humanitarian work.

-After Dunlop's death, the Joey Dunlop Foundation was initiated, a charity that provides appropriate accommodation for disabled visitors to the Isle of Man.
+After Dunlop's death, the Joey Dunlop Foundation was introduced, a charity that provides appropriate accommodation for disabled visitors to the Isle of Man.

 On 30 January 2015, Dunlop was voted Northern Ireland's greatest sports star by readers of the Belfast Telegraph newspaper.

 Shipwreck

 On the night of 23 May 1985, Dunlop was travelling from Northern Ireland to the Isle of Man for the annual TT races by sea, on board the Tornamona, a former fishing boat.
 The vessel had departed from Strangford, County Down, with Dunlop, other riders, racing bikes and equipment on board.
 Strong currents into Strangford Lough pushed the Tornamona onto St Patrick's Rock, where her rudder broke off in a crevice.
 The boat sank and all 13 passengers and crew were rescued by the Portaferry Lifeboat.
 The bikes were later recovered by divers.